-When compiling a business or any other presentation, you can also refer to press releases of news, events, etc. After all, they include the latest information about events.
+When compiling a paper or any other presentation, you can also refer to press releases of news, events, etc. After all, they include the latest information about events.

 When you include information from a source in a paper, presentation, or other project, you must give credit to the source’s author.
-You do not have to cite information that is common knowledge, such as that the U.S. has 50 states.
+You do not have to cite information that is common knowledge, such as that the United States has 50 states.

-Similar to a paraphrase, but used to give an overview of many ideas explained in your own words.
-Citation is the act of telling your reader where you got your information.
-It is called citing your source.
+The citation is the act of telling your reader where you got your information.
+It also is called citing your source.

 There are three main ways to cite links:

-No matter what design rules you use, the quote’s body (basic information) will be the same.
+No matter what style guide you use, the quote’s body (basic information) will be the same.
 So let’s consider how to cite a press release correctly.

 Some differences in purpose: